hmansoori/Postcard/README.md

 ### Website Visitors
 Like most website operators, Postcards collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 Postcards’ purpose in collecting non-personally identifying information is to better understand how Postcards’ visitors use its website.
 From time to time, Postcards may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

-Postcards also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on http://postcards.com blog posts.
+Postcards also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on Postcards blog posts.
 Postcards only discloses logged in user and commenter IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below.

 ### Gathering of Personally-Identifying Information
 Certain visitors to Postcards’ websites choose to interact with Postcards in ways that require Postcards to gather personally-identifying information.
 The amount and type of information that Postcards gathers depends on the nature of the interaction.
 For example, we ask visitors who sign up to provide a username and email address.